fauzihazim/fauzihazim/README.md

 - 👋 Hi, I’m Fauzi Hazim
-- 👀 I’m interested in Datascience and Android Developer
+- 👀 I’m interested in Android Developer
 - 🌱 I’m currently learning Informatics in Telkom University
-- 💞️ I’m looking to collaborate on Android Development and Data Dcience
+- 💞️ I’m looking to collaborate on Android Development
-- 📫 How to reach me send email to fauzihzm@gmail.com
+- 📫 How to reach me send email to fauzihazim28@gmail.com

 <!---
 fauzihazim/fauzihazim is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.